UNCOVERING TERRORIST OPERATIVES THROUGH OSINT

 After establishing a link to terrorism through fundraising activities, the investigators decided to dig deeper into MI’s partner’s connections and cross reference them with known Al Qaeda operatives and fundraisers around the globe.
 A known Muslim Brotherhood member and avid preacher caught the investigators attention from within the connections.
 The Sheikh’s social media presence, video content and connections were collected and analyzed via the ProFoundTM platform.
 The investigators then intersected connections between MI’s partner and the Sheikh’s uncovering further potential Al Qaeda operatives in Brazil and the Middle East.
 Analysis also revealed a São Paulo mosque as a possible point of convergence for Al Qaeda members, local and foreign, used for the recruitment of funds and sympathizers.

-Starting from a single target’s name obtained from an article of a local Brazilian newspaper, Digital Clues’ investigators collected and analyzed OSINT that led to the compiling of a list of potential Al Qaeda operatives in Brazil and their connections to on the group operations in the Middle East.
-During this investigation, Digital clues platforms analyzed more than 45K data points, surfacing dozens of new targets and their connections.
+Starting from a single target’s name obtained from an article of a local Brazilian newspaper, investigators collected and analyzed OSINT that led to the compiling of a list of potential Al Qaeda operatives in Brazil and their connections to the group’s operations in the Middle East.
+During this investigation, Digital Clues’ platforms analyzed more than 45K data points, surfacing dozens of new targets and their connections.
 All of this was done in a matter of hours, dramatically reducing the time of the investigation from days or weeks.